OSD Procedure summary

 20:00: The OSD LEADERS (typically the WG Convenor) set up a project team to work on the draft

-• All WG experts are by default OSD READERS.
+• All WG experts by default have the READER role in OSD.

-• OSD LEADERS (Convenor, Committee Manager or Project Leader) can update the project team roles (more information) at any stage during the development process.
+• OSD LEADERS (WG Convenor, Committee Manager or Project Leader) can update the project team roles (more information) at any stage during the development process.

-• The Convenor create a WD Study Consultation
+• Optional: The WG Convenor creates a WD Study Consultation

-• When the WD Study opens, the WG experts are automatically notified, and the project stage is automatically updated to 20.20 in ISO Projects.
+• When the WD Study opens, all WG experts are automatically notified, and the project stage is automatically updated to 20.20 in ISO Projects.

 • All WG experts get access to provide comments directly in the online document (link available in the WD Study)